GeoffreyBooth/node/doc/api/esm.md

 versions of Node.js where ES modules are unsupported.
 In Node.js where ES modules are supported, `import 'pkg'` references `pkg.mjs`.

-The hazard is that the `pkg` created by `const pkg = require('pkg')` is not the same as the `pkg` created by `import pkg from 'pkg'`.
-An `instanceof` comparison of the two returns `false`, and properties added to one (like `pkg.foo = 3`) are not present on the other.
-This differs from how `import` and `require` statements work in all-CommonJS or all-ES module environments, respectively, and therefore is surprising to users.
+The potential for bugs comes from the fact that the `pkg` created by `const pkg = require('pkg')` is not the same as the `pkg` created by `import pkg from 'pkg'`.
+This is the “divergent specifier hazard,” where one specifer (`'pkg'`) resolves to separate files (`pkg.cjs` and `pkg.mjs`) in separate module systems, yet both versions might get loaded within an application because Node.js supports intermixing CommonJS and ES modules.

-Essentially, the `pkg` in each environment is a separate _singleton._ Whereas in one ES module file you can have `import a from 'pkg'` and in another you can write `import b from 'pkg'` and `a instanceof b` returns `true`, that would not be the case for `const b = require('pkg')`.

-The ES module syntax that users have been writing for use in Node.js via Babel or [`esm`](https://github.com/standard-things/esm#readme) for the last several years does not behave this way, because Babel or `esm` have been transpiling everything into CommonJS before evaluation.
-In the previous example, `import a from 'pkg'` would be converted into `const a = require('pkg')` and then `a instanceof b` (where `b` comes from `const b = require('pkg')`) would return `true`.

 Looked at another way, `import pkg from 'pkg'` is a shorthand for `import pkg from './node_modules/pkg/pkg.mjs'` and `const pkg = require('pkg')` is a